ranelpadon/python-copy-reference.vim/README.md

 Configuration
 -------------
-You can also optionally configure the behaviour of the plugin using the following settings inside the mapping: `let g:python_copy_reference = {"setting": "value"}`.
+You can also optionally configure the behaviour of the plugin using the following settings inside the mapping: `let g:python_copy_reference = {'setting': 'value'}`.

-- `remove_prefixes` - an array of strings to be removed at the beginning of a copied path e.g. `["src"]`.
+- `remove_prefixes` - an array of strings to be removed at the beginning of a copied path e.g. `['src']`.

 Example:

 ```vim
 let g:python_copy_reference = {
     \ 'remove_prefixes': ['apps', 'conf']
 \ }
 ```

 Testing
 -------